CAMP K IS SOLD OUT FOR SUMMER 2021! Click here for more camp options.

 Traditional Camp is the heart of Camp K. Each session promises to bring fun, friendship, discovery, and the sheer joy of making memories that last a lifetime.

-Camp News: We are thrilled to bring you several improvements in response to your feedback.
-While much of camp will feel the same, there will be some exciting, new experiences!
+We are so excited to be heading back to camp this summer!
+While much of camp will feel the same, there will be some new experiences!

 Camp K's waterfront activities include a variety of things like canoeing, kayaking, and swimming.
 The beach is also a great place for skipping rocks or just relaxing with friends while enjoying the spectacular views.
 Activities are lead and supervised by a Certified Lifeguard and Waterfront Specialist.